andyt530/py-az2tf/README.md

 ## This project has now been archived in favour of my new project http://github.com/awsandy/aws2tf

 ### The Feb.
-2020 release of the 2.0 azurerm provider would require some effort to support going forwards.
-And as I am no longer employed by Microsoft I can't realy justify spending my spare time supporting this tool.
+2020 release of the 2.0 azurerm provider would require some effort to support going forwards and as I am no longer employed by Microsoft I have to switch my spare time efforts elsewhere.

+az2tf should continue to work albeit with the now legacy azurerm 1.44 provider.

 ---